carlhiggs/spatial-urban-indicators/docs/indicators.rst

 Population and communities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Population statistics targetting Bangkok in 2018 were received from the BMA, indexed by subdistrict.
+Population statistics targetting Bangkok in 2018 were received from the Bangkok Metropolitan Administration, indexed by subdistrict.
 Fields included total population, sex strata, household, number of communities, and population in communities.

 **Data source**: BMA